MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm-collect-logs.md

 1. In File Explorer, navigate to `C:\Users\Public\Documents\MDMDiagnostics` to see the report.

-## Use command to collect logs directly from Windows 10 PCs
+## Use command to collect logs directly from Windows devices

 You can also collect the MDM Diagnostic Information logs using the following command: